DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - Corporate networks can be segmented into multiple VLANs to separate different types of resources
     - Communications should be encrypted using TLS or IPSec
 - 4.3.5 Virtualized networks
+    - A virtualized network, or network virtualization, is the combination of hardware and software networking components into a single integrated entity.
+The resultant system allows for software control over all network functions, management, traffic shaping, address assignment, and so on.
+A single management console or interface can be used to oversee every aspect of the network, a task requiring physical presence at each hardware component in the past.
     - Allow adopting things like software-defined networks (SDNs), VLANs, virtual switches, virtual SANs, guest OSs, port isolation etc
     - Many orgs are moving to the cloud, and not continuing to build out local or on-site server infrastructure
         - however, organizations still use hypervisors to virtualize servers and desktops for increased density and reliability